 Another inspired creation from the good folks over at RepRap, the Orca is through and through inspired by and improved upon the classic Mendel model.
-The Orca has taken on multiple revisions over the years, culminating in what is considered the most widely available model, the Orca 1 from Xinkebot.
+The Orca has taken on multiple revisions over the years, resulting in what is considered the most widely available model, the Orca 1 from Xinkebot.

-As with any open source printer designed for self-replication, constructing an Orca from scratch is entirely possible thanks to a slew of guides and articles over on the RepRap website.
+As with any open source printer designed for self-replication, constructing an Orca from scratch is possible thanks to a slew of guides and articles over on the RepRap website.
 For the sake of this review, we are focusing solely on the Xinkebot Orca 1, a much refined and streamlined version.

 So what does the modern iteration of this timeless classic have to offer budding makers?
 Let’s jump in and find out as we review the Orca 3D printer.